 After Dan received his master's degree he decided against his original plan of pursuing an academic career.
 Instead, he moved to Baltimore with his wife, and several months later he entered the world of stand-up comedy.
 His educational background proved to be a strong asset; his years of studying subjects like philosophy and ancient history resulted in a sharp, analytical wit and an acute sensitivity to the absurdity of everyday life.
 As a result, people frequently describe Dan's material as smart, fun, and original.

 Dan has performed in clubs and festivals all over the country and has headlined shows in Baltimore, DC, and New York City.
 He has opened for Dom Irrera, Laurie Kilmartin, Dan St. Germain, Jaqueline Novak, Mark Normand, Naomi Ekperigin, and others.
-In 2017, he was featured in the "Best of the Fest" lineup for the Burbank Comedy Festival in Los Angeles.
-He was a 2016 finalist in the New Comedian of the Year Competition hosted by Magooby's Joke House, and won the Herron Entertainment 2017 Spring Comedy Contest at Eastville Comedy Club.
-Dan has also studied short-form and long-form improv with Baltimore Improv Group (BIG).
+In 2017, he was featured in the "Best of the Fest" lineup for the Burbank Comedy Festival in Los Angeles, and won the Herron Entertainment 2017 Spring Comedy Contest at Eastville Comedy Club.
+He was also a 2016 finalist in the New Comedian of the Year Competition hosted by Magooby's Joke House.
+Additionally, Dan studied short-form and long-form improv with Baltimore Improv Group (BIG).

 Dan's distinctive brand of comedy is a consistent crowd-pleaser, whether the audience is big or small.
 Those who see him perform are guaranteed a memorable, highly entertaining experience.